 \subsubsection{Effectiveness of coarse-to-fine TDBS}

-The third experiment is to evaluate the effectiveness of our sampling strategy and coarse-to-fine training strategy: the accuracy of depth estimation and camera pose estimation and faster training convergence.
-As shown in \cref{fig:TDBS}, our TDBS strategy generates more accurate depth geometry than the state-of-the-art method.
-Specifically, the full-stage TDBS performs better at capturing details in nearby objects, while the innovative coarse-to-fine TDBS reliably reconstructs depth maps with realistic details at any distance.
-Furthermore, coarse-to-fine TDBS can also achieve better results in terms of novel view synthesis.
-Moreover, the effectiveness of our coarse-to-fine training strategy is substantiated by quantitative experiments, as indicated in the results shown in \cref{tab:bleff-tdbs}.
-Compared with the uniform and full-stage training strategies, the average errors of the coarse-to-fine training strategy in camera pose estimation are reduced by 73.3\% and 46\%, respectively.
-Additionally, convergence comparisons between TDBS and the original method, illustrated in \cref{fig:opt-time}, reveal that TDBS not only accelerates the convergence speed during training but also improves the accuracy of pose estimation.
-Most importantly, TDBS achieves the previously established minimal error within an estimated 1000 epochs, a fraction (one-tenth) of the epochs previously needed, while successfully avoiding local optima, thereby allowing for continued optimization.
-This advancement is a testament to the robustness of our strategy in elevating model training efficiency and precision.
+The third experiment evaluates the effectiveness of our sampling strategy and coarse-to-fine training approach, focusing on depth estimation accuracy, camera pose estimation, and training convergence speed.
+As illustrated in \cref{fig:TDBS}, our TDBS strategy outperforms the state-of-the-art method in generating accurate depth geometry.
+Specifically, full-stage TDBS excels at capturing details in nearby objects, while the coarse-to-fine TDBS consistently reconstructs depth maps with realistic details across varying distances.
+Additionally, coarse-to-fine TDBS yields superior results in novel view synthesis.
+The effectiveness of our training strategy is further supported by quantitative results shown in \cref{tab:bleff-tdbs}, where the coarse-to-fine approach reduces average camera pose estimation errors by 73.3\% and 46\% compared to uniform and full-stage strategies, respectively.
+Moreover, convergence analysis, depicted in \cref{fig:opt-time}, demonstrates that TDBS not only accelerates training convergence but also enhances pose estimation accuracy.
+Notably, TDBS achieves minimal error within approximately 1000 epochs—only one-tenth of the epochs previously required—while avoiding local optima and enabling continuous optimization.
+This highlights the robustness of our strategy in improving both training efficiency and model precision.